wankusen/LaravelDockerTodo/README.md

 1.1. instruction for running the app

+    a. download zip file on git hub, rename folder to laravel-docker-todo
-    a. using visual studio code or any same environment, open folder laravel-docker-todo
+    b. using visual studio code or any same environment, open folder laravel-docker-todo

-    b. open terminal and run
+    c. open terminal and run
        - docker-compose build
        - docker-compose up
        - docker exec laravel-doc-apps bash -c "php artisan migrate"